 How To Become A Master Gardener

-New Master Gardeners in Training will be chosen from the pool of applicants in October and the new training class will run from January through April of the following year with graduation in May.
+New Master Gardeners in Training are chosen from a pool of applicants each Fall and the new training class will run from January through April of the following year with graduation in May.

 Who are Master Gardener candidates?

-Master Gardeners candidates are all ages and come from all walks of life.
+Master Gardener candidates are all ages and come from all walks of life.
 They have:

 - A basic knowledge of landscape and food gardening

 - An interest in increasing their horticultural knowledge and skills

 - A desire to volunteer in their community to share what they have learned and teach gardening skills

 - A resident of Orange County, California